hadi-ds/mooc/README.md

 **DataPreparation** For data cleaning, adding new features to existing ones and some exploratory analysis in order to prepare data for modelling.

 **Learning** Starting with imputation of missing data and turning cathegoricals into numericals, the churn predictor is built and applied to the cleaned data (tested/validated).
-The unbalanced nature of data is addressed by bootstrapping and setting class weights inversely proportional to class frequencies.
-The efficiency of various churn predictors is gauged by constructing confusion matrices.
+The unbalanced nature of data is addressed by bootstrapping and/or setting class weights inversely proportional to class frequencies using a support vector classification approach.
+Rondom forrest is used to access feature importances.
+The efficiency of various churn predictors is gauged by constructing confusion matrices and ROC curves.